bouldev/PhoenixBuilder/README.md

 ## Description

 > FastBuilder is a structure generating tool for Minecraft Bedrock Edition that supporting various platforms.
-The Phoenix ver. was designed for the rental server of the Minecraft China Edition.
+The Phoenix ver. was designed for the rental server of the Minecraft Netease Edition.
 Currently supports generating Euclid geometry and ACME(mcacblock) · schematic file(NBT data of blocks would be disposed)'s structures, and images painting.

 **NOTE: FastBuilder Phoenix is a commercial software!**